-Small Intestinal Bacterial Overgrowth (SIBO)
+Small Intestinal Bacterial Overgrowth

-• No recommendation can be made for or against the use of probiotics in the treatment or prevention of SIBO due to insufficient evidence.
+• No recommendation can be made for or against the use of probiotics in the treatment or prevention of small intestinal bacterial overgrowth due to insufficient evidence.

 Pancreatitis

 • As no randomized controlled trial on the use of probiotics for pancreatitis in children was identified, no recommendation can be made for or against the use of probiotics for the management of pancreatitis.